 Do Babies With Harlequin Survive?Harlequin ichthyosis is a rare congenital disease that affects the skin of nearly 1 in 500,000 people.
 Around seven babies annually are diagnosed with this condition in the United States.

 Pfeiffer SyndromePfeiffer syndrome, a rare genetic disorder, is characterized by craniosynostosis and other birth defects.
 There are three subtypes of Pfeiffer syndrome.
-In type I Pfeiffer syndrome the individual usually has a normal lifespan and typical intelligence.
-Individuals with types II and II have more severe birth defects that can affect brain development and function.
+People with type I usually have a normal lifespan and typical intelligence.
+Types II and II cause more severe birth defects that can affect brain development and function.
 Signs and symptoms of Pfeiffer syndrome include a high forehead, prominent lower jaw, protrusion of the eyes, beaked nose, and short fingers and toes.
-There is no cure for Pfeiffer syndrome.

 Pregnancy: Multiple Births, Twins, Triplets, and MoreMultiple births occur when a woman bears twins, triplets, or even more babies during pregnancy.
 More multiples are born today thanks to assisted reproductive technology (ART), including in vitro fertilization using fertility drugs.
 Women carrying multiples often give birth via C-section.